touhouworldcup/thprac/README.md

 - add SOCD option for keyboard (in settings - Game adjustments), since some keyboard already has this function, I think it's ok to use when playing TH games
 - add ingame info for many games(6,7,8,10,11,12,13,14,15,16,17,18,128), which includes miss count, bomb count and other counts(like UFO count), use key F8(key 1 in th18) to enable
 - fix a bug for imgui of d3d8
-- add a X-key(bomb) disable in f12 menu for lnb neta
+- add a X/shift/Z-key disable in f12 menu for lnb neta
 - add a keybind change function
 - add complete spell capture rate for th10-18(not showing master when capture trial>99)(use f12 menu)
 - add one key die for th7,8,10 to save rep quickly(f12 menu)